 Through this single course you'll gain CCNA and CCNP qualifications, which will open up a variety of career opportunities, including networking engineering and security operations in corporations.

 The CCNA and CCNP Packaged course will equip you with the skills required to plan, implement, verify and troubleshoot local and wide-area enterprise networks and work collaboratively with specialists in advanced security, voice, wireless and video solutions.
 Those who achieve CCNP Routing and Switching certification can demonstrate the skills required in enterprise roles such as senior network technician, network engineer and support engineer.

 This course is structured to teach you the skills needed to design, build and maintain computer networks, and to enable successful candidates to take the Cisco Certified Networking Associate (CCNA) and Cisco Certified Networking Professional (CCNP) certification exams.

 The routing and switching protocol knowledge will provide a lasting foundation as these skills are equally relevant in the physical networks of today and the virtualised network functions of tomorrow.
 Understanding network infrastructure and protocols and how they work together will not only help you succeed today, but also help you to stay current as technologies continue to evolve.
-These objectivies can be achieved by studying the CCNA and CCNP Routing and Switching courses.
+These objectivies can be achieved by studying the CCNA7 Enterprise Networking, Security and Automation and CCNP Enterprise Core and Advanced Routing courses.

 Cisco currently dominates the router market and networking professionals need to be familiar with Cisco technologies.
 Today's corporations depend on their information networks for mission-critical operations and are looking for highly-trained networking professionals to keep them up and running at maximum performance.
 Qualified networking experts are in short supply and therefore are in high demand.
 There are currently more Cisco networking jobs available than professionals to fill them.